Model Management

 Section titled “Provider Router”The provider router tries models in priority order:

-- CLI models — free subscription-based (Claude Code, Gemini CLI, Codex)
+- CLI models (Claude Code, Gemini CLI, Codex) — billing and quota handled by each vendor

 - Ollama — local models